jasemichael/cs1440-wilson-jase-assn3/README.md

 time as just making a simple program.
 Plan for this and carefully manage your time so that you can meet the deadline.

-This assignment is delivered in two parts:

-1. **20 points** A UML class diagram describing the starter code plus your additions to complete the design
-2. **70 points** A working, documented and tested Python programming product that meets the customer's requirements

 ## Objectives

 *   Learn to design before you code